 When I first moved to Manhattan I was pleased to find the Green Bean Cafe.
 Given the name I knew that this would be my new go-to cafe because of the warm and fuzzies it gives me.
 There was a Green Bean cafe in my lovely little town Northampton, Ma, a place I had called home for the last 4 years.

-I went in and ordered a kale smoothie because if they can make kale drinkable... they really know their stuff.
+I went in and ordered a kale smoothie because if they can make kale drinkable...they really know their stuff.
 As I waited, I browsed their pretty impressive menu, was overwhelmed by their nature themed decorations (too big and too many for the cramped space) and (of course) tried their sample munchies, which were very yummy!

 The Jolly Green Giant was hands down the best kale smoothie I’ve had.
 Ever.
 They used spinach, pineapple, banana, and in particular the apple juice which made all the difference, I think!
+They also have a wonderful selection of vegan and raw options, which not many places do (and well, might I add), like Raw Maple Granola Bars, Raw Chocolate Squares and Raw Parfaits.

 While at the doctor's office, the Nate Berkus show was on, an interior designer made famous on the Oprah show.
 He was interviewing Jessica Alba on her eco-home lifestyle which included a discussion on her new eco-diaper line, which is why I tuned in being a lover all things baby and an employee of Impish, a small eco-baby store, in Northampton MA.
 Among other things, they also discussed her lawn which I thought was funny in the beginning but in the end was interesting.
 She uses ForeverLawn, which she explained is artificial grass she laid down so that her Hollywood home would not consume any more water than it needed to, especially leaving in a drought prone area such as California.